-Teachers can search Genius Plaza resources by age, content, or language and then assign to students, track work completion, and monitor student progress.
+Teachers can search Genius Plaza resources by age, content, or language and then assign them to students, track work completion, and monitor student progress.
 Students connect with the teacher classroom through a code and can create their own Sparks to demonstrate their learning.

 Genius Plaza is a global learning platform with creation tools and ready-to-use resources for grades pre-K through 12.
-Teachers and students can use the creation tools (called "Sparks") which include videos, ebooks, exercises, vocabulary sets, worksheets, and more.
-The culturally diverse Resource Bank contains user-created Sparks from teachers and students around the world; Genius Plaza serves communities in 35 countries and communication tools are available in over 80 languages.
+Teachers and students can use the creation tools (called "Sparks"), which include videos, ebooks, exercises, vocabulary sets, worksheets, and more.
+The culturally diverse Resource Bank contains user-created Sparks from teachers and students around the world; Genius Plaza serves communities in 35 countries, and communication tools are available in over 80 languages.
 Subject categories currently include language arts, math, science, and careers.

 Genius Plaza offers a way for students to extend their learning using creation tools like ebooks, videos, and games.
 Teachers can search the learning resources, but depending on the content area, results may be limited and vary in quality.
 However, resources are available in different languages and allow teachers to send notifications to students and parents in over 25 languages.
-And the data collected from student work completion is well-organized on the teacher platform.
+And the data collected from student work completion is well organized on the teacher platform.

 When teachers create their own Spark, Genius Plaza needs to approve it first, which may be a downside if teachers want to use the material immediately.
 In fact, all material that's in the resources section has been approved prior to publishing, including student work.